Brinda-T/generate_report/README.md

 # Infomation about generating sprint report
 ### Inputs:
-  * sprint data in csv format
+  * stories data in csv format
   * epics data in csv format
 ### Requirements for the project:
   * Files required: